birdflow-science/BirdFlowPipeline/README.md

 ## 4. Set up your [GitHub Personal Access Token (PAT)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)

+This step is optional, but will mean you are not required to always enter your GitHub password.

 Follow the instructions here for setting up a [GitHub PAT](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens), and then add the following line to your `~/.bashrc` file:

 ```